knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsGoogleApi.md

 <a name="handlegooglepayment"></a>
 # **HandleGooglePayment**
 > int?
-HandleGooglePayment (ModelGooglePaymentRequest request)
+HandleGooglePayment (GooglePaymentRequest request)

 Mark an invoice paid with Google